-- proposed construction, realignment, structural alteration, or changed use of any access and haul roads, (including conceptual designs of any necessary new intersections or intersection upgrades), conveyor easements, rail loops and load-out facilities, and rail crossings (over or under the track) used by any transport associated with the project including the locations of relevant services and utilities in the road reserves and locations and standards of existing access points and other relevant issues - expected volumes and weights of materials (including a description of excess mass and excess dimension load impacts), products, hazardous goods or wastes - types of vehicles, rolling stock, vessels and craft to be used - likely number and timing of trips (including movements at shift changes) - a detailed description and plans of the interface of the proposed rail balloon loop with the existing South Blackwater rail line - a detailed description and plans for the coal load-out facility.
+- proposed construction, realignment, structural alteration, or changed use of any access and haul roads, conveyor easements, rail loops and load-out facilities, and rail crossings (over or under the track) used by any transport associated with the project - expected volumes and weights of materials, products, hazardous goods or wastes - types of vehicles, rolling stock, vessels and craft to be used - likely number and timing of trips.

-Provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional (including the state-controlled road network) level, including short-term haulage by road in the event of delays in commencement of rail operations.
-Similarly, provide sufficient information to make an independent assessment of how transport used by the project will impact on environmental values including the natural environment within the road and rail corridors.
+Provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional level.
+Similarly, provide sufficient information to make an independent assessment of how transport used by the project will impact on environmental values.
 In both cases, the impacts along the whole length of each affected route will be discussed and measures proposed to avoid or mitigate the impacts.